-The first laboratory investigations to be ordered in an adolescent with primary amenorrhea are the measurement of serum levels of follicle stimulating hormone (FSH) and luteinizing hormone (LH).
+The first laboratory investigation to be ordered in an adolescent with primary amenorrhea is the measurement of serum levels of follicle stimulating hormone (FSH) and luteinizing hormone (LH).
 When FSH and/or LH are elevated, then the cause of amenorrhea is most likely related to primary gonads’ disease.
 Low or normal FSH and LH levels indicate delayed puberty, pituitary dysfunction, or hypothalamic disorders.

 The next step in the evaluation of the amenorrhoeic adolescent is to perform an ultrasound scan of the abdomen.
 Ultrasonography is helpful in assessing the ovaries and the endometrium.
 When the ovaries appear abnormal, i.e. streak ovaries for example, then karyotyping is indicated.
 The most common chromosomal disorders that can cause primary amenorrhea include Turner Syndrome, androgen insensitivity syndrome and gonadal dysgenesis.